sven-hash/docs/versioned_docs/version-stable/tutorials/nym-simple-websocket-tutorial.md

 ./nym-client run --id websocket-client
 ```

-Our Nym Websocket Client for our Typescript Script is now up and running!
+Our Websocket Client for our Typescript Script is now up and running!
 Let's have a look at what is happening in our
-Web Application on [localhost:1234](http://localhost:1234/) in the browser.
-Give the page a refresh (F5).
+application on [localhost:1234](http://localhost:1234/) in the browser.
+Give the page a refresh.

 <img src="/img/tutorials/simple-websocket/image9.png"/>